-Transformation Pathways funding helps FQHCs serve targeted populations
+FQHC Transformation Investments Program funding helps FQHCs serve targeted populations

-The Transformation Pathways initiative was informed by conversations with the UnitedHealthcare Community & State FQHC National Advisory Board, which was developed in 2010 to help encourage communication and collaboration with health centers.
-Upon receiving their feedback and hearing their greatest needs, the Transformation Pathways initiative emerged to help fund timely actions to address the challenges FQHCs were facing.
+The FQHC Transformation Investments Program was informed by conversations with the UnitedHealthcare Community & State FQHC National Advisory Board, which was developed in 2010 to help encourage communication and collaboration with health centers.
+Upon receiving their feedback and hearing their greatest needs, the initiative emerged to help fund timely actions to address the challenges FQHCs were facing.

 The initiative deployed investment dollars to help build FQHC capacity during the public health emergency.
 We targeted more than 300 of our partnering FQHCs across the nation and presented them with focused options for responding to the pandemic.
 By allowing FQHCs to choose the pathway that best fit the needs of their local communities, these funds were able to make the most impact for the specific populations they serve.
 Overall, the fund deployed more than $20 million that aligned with the specific needs of these FQHCs.